uadhikari1989/updated-ansible-weblogic/readme.txt

 4. Whatever the earfile you placed under #3, needs to be updated under roles/app-deployment/files/deployment_config.txt.

+5. Under roles, You need to comment out the remaining roles while executing.
+Like to begin with, you need to use only setup-weblogic-standalone.
+So the remaining three can be commented out.

+6. Once #5 is done, you can run the remaining roles one by one.

+7. Run the playbook like using this command

+    ansible-playbook -i hosts -vv playbook.yml -K

-5. There might be minor here and there.. but hopefully it won't be that tough to find out though.
+8. There might be minor here and there.. but hopefully it won't be that tough to find out though.

 Good Luck on setting up the environment.